Did you know that your version of Internet Explorer is out of date?

 Assessment

-Psychoeducational assessments (e.g., Learning Disabilities, ADHD, giftedness) aim to gather information regarding a child’s learning profile, with strengths and needs, and to support his/her educational programming and usually require three sessions of about 2.5 hours of individual testing.
+Child/Adolescent Psychoeducational assessments Ages 4 – 17 (e.g., Learning Disability, ADHD, ASD, giftedness) aim to gather information regarding a child’s learning profile, with strengths and needs, and to support his/her educational programming and usually require three sessions of about 2.5 hours of individual testing.
 For majority of the cases, the psychologist will meet with the family and then proceed to individual testing of the child for the first session.
 Based on the psychologist’s plan, the psychometrist will assist in administering a battery of tests in the 2nd and 3rd session.
 In some situations, due to the nature of concerns being considered, the psychologist may recommend the testing to be conducted by the psychologist for the entire process.
 Completion of standardized questionnaires and integration of all available collateral information (e.g., school records, other relevant assessments) will be part of the assessment process.
 Socioemotional and behavioural functioning will be screened and examined to the extent that is relevant to learning.
 A comprehensive report, along with diagnos(es) if applicable and recommendations, will be provided at the feedback meeting.